NFU-Works/mysql/README.md

 The query 'index_creating_practice' has a creating the index.
 Indexes are created when DB has a lot of data and thousands elements, but I've created one for practice.

+The copping of DB is in the console.
+In txt file 'copping_db.txt' there are two commands for command line to copy the DB.
 Later I will develop the project by adding functionality.